De Lacy Academy

 Previously a community school administered by Wakefield Council, Knottingley High School converted to academy status in April 2012 and was renamed De Lacy Academy.
 The school is part of Delta Academies Trust, but continues to coordinate with Wakefield Council for admissions.

+In April 2022, De Lacy Academy achieved an Ofsted rating of outstanding.

+The current principal is Richard Fieldhouse.
+The previous head was Helen O'Brien, who was appointed in 2023; she took over from Chris McCall.

 De Lacy Academy offers GCSEs and BTECs as programmes of study for pupils.